jobsthatsponsor/talk-to-poli-voice-agent/instructions.md

 ### Company
 Poli is a platform that helps people find visa-sponsored jobs in the United Kingdom.
 The company is based in London, UK.
 It was started due to Karan's personal background as an immigrant to the UK, and Kane's background as an under-represented person from a low-income family.

+Poli does not directly place candidates in jobs.
+Instead, we help candidates find jobs that match their skills and preferences.

 ### Mission
 Poli's mission is to help immigrants build a better life in the UK with ease.